 GeoSmart has undertaken an assessment of the location of sewer features within the vicinity of the Site.
-According to the Thames Water asset location plan there is a public surface water sewer, located within the Site's wider blue boundary, adjacent to the east of the proposed development.
-Due to the close proximity, discharge to sewer is likely to be appropriate.
+There is a public surface water sewer, located adjacent to the north of the Site, therefore discharge to sewer is likely to be appropriate.